-MIDP fellows may combine their degree with concurrent certificates offered by other departments or schools at Duke University:
+You can maximize your Duke experience by combining your MIDP degree with concurrent certificates offered by other departments and schools at Duke

 Latin American & Caribbean Studies